 This means that after a specified time (depending on the life expectancy of the individual asset) there will be no further charge to the Revenue Account for MRP in relation to these assets.
-For a significant proportion of pre-2008/09 assets this point had been reached by 2014/15.
+For some of the assets under (2) and (3) above this point was reached in 2013/14.